Experience

-I am a cryptographer and security researcher with a focus on Fully Homomorphic Encryption, Post-Quantum Cryptography, Blockchains, and design of Cryptographic Hardware/Software Accelerators.
+I work as a Product Manager at NVIDIA, where I oversee cuPQC , a GPU-accelerated library designed to enhance the performance of cryptographic schemes.
+I am a cryptographer and security researcher with a specialization in Privacy Enhancing Technologies, Fully Homomorphic Encryption, Post-Quantum Cryptography, Blockchains, and the design of Cryptographic Hardware/Software Accelerators.

-- I hold my Ph.D. in Electrical and Computer Engineering from Worcester Polytechnic Institute (January 2012 – June 2017).
-I was part of the Vernam Research Group and working with Prof. Berk Sunar on acceleration of Fully Homomorphic Encryption (FHE) schemes and applications.
+I hold a Ph.D. in Electrical and Computer Engineering from Worcester Polytechnic Institute (January 2012 – June 2017).
+As part of the Vernam Research Group, I worked with Prof. Berk Sunar on accelerating Fully Homomorphic Encryption (FHE) schemes and applications.

 - Blockchains and Cryptocurrencies